klaud-ctrl/dbt_boltic_air/README.md

 - run scripts to check for inconsistency and errors
 - testing
-    - testing before run is not implemented in a way it would work, solve with dbt cloud or own orchestration of dbt core
+    - testing before run is not implemented in a way it shall work, orchestrate with dbt cloud or own orchestration of dbt core using for instance airflow
     - test source freshness of ingested data (raw data is missing ingestion timestamp which need to be added)
 - Reducing latency for business user and keeping the business logic within the database (single source of truth) by adding data marts/aggregated tables to solve for KPIs like revenue, active customers etc. divided by dimensions like region, customer_group etc..
 This will enable us to use smaller tables where no join needs to be executed via looker and many reports will be much quicker containing of those KPIs and still sliced by the most important dimensions.
 - Improving updates by implementing incremental loads for fact tables (perhaps also dim tables) since a full load will be expensive in databricks and probably unnecessary slow considering the amount of data we will reach.